qimiko/gdrpc/README.md

 2. download git submodules, `git submodules update --init --recursive`
 3. build dll

+### Development Builds

+Development builds are built through a GitHub Actions job and can be found in the [actions tab](https://github.com/qimiko/gdrpc/actions).

+These builds are not tested for stability, and may crash or generally not function.
+The options format may change between commits, and could be incompatible from one commit to the next.

+Stick to [full releases](https://github.com/qimiko/gdrpc/releases) if you're unsure, as these receive more testing and a guaranteed upgrade route.

 ### Private servers

 Private servers _might_ be supported by this, however it hasn't been actually tested.